Phil Ochs

-Philip David Ochs (/ˈoʊks/; December 19, 1940 – April 9, 1976) was an American songwriter and protest singer (or, as he preferred, a topical singer).
-Ochs was known for his sharp wit, sardonic humor, political activism, often alliterative lyrics, and distinctive voice.
-He wrote hundreds of songs in the 1960s and 1970s and released eight albums.
+Philip David Ochs (/ˈoʊks/; December 19, 1940 – April 9, 1976) was an American songwriter, protest singer (or, as he preferred, "topical singer"), and political activist.
+Ochs was known for his sharp wit, sardonic humor, and political commentary.
+He wrote about 200 songs in the 1960s and 1970s and released eight albums.

-Ochs performed at many political events during the 1960s counterculture era, including anti-Vietnam War and civil rights rallies, student events, and organized labor events over the course of his career, in addition to many concert appearances at such venues as New York City's Town Hall and Carnegie Hall.
-Politically, Ochs described himself as a "left social democrat" who became an "early revolutionary" after the protests at the 1968 Democratic National Convention in Chicago led to a police riot, which had a profound effect on his state of mind.
+Ochs performed at many political events, including the 1968 Democratic National Convention, mass demonstrations sponsored by the National Mobilization Committee to End the War in Vietnam, civil rights rallies, student events, and organized labor events.
+He performed at some benefits for free.
+Ochs initially described himself as a "left social democrat" but grew more radical after the police riots at the 1968 Democratic National Convention.

-After years of prolific writing in the 1960s, Ochs's mental stability declined in the 1970s.
-He had a number of personal problems, including bipolar disorder and alcoholism, and died by suicide in 1976.
+After years of prolific writing in the 1960s, Ochs' mental stability declined in the 1970s.
+His mental health problems included depression, bipolar disorder, and alcoholism.
+He died by suicide on April 9, 1976.

 Ochs's influences included Woody Guthrie, Pete Seeger, Buddy Holly, Elvis Presley, Bob Gibson, Faron Young, and Merle Haggard.
-His best-known songs include "I Ain't Marching Anymore", "When I'm Gone", "Changes", "Crucifixion", "Draft Dodger Rag", "Love Me, I'm a Liberal", "Outside of a Small Circle of Friends", "Power and the Glory", "There but for Fortune", "The War Is Over", and "No More Songs".
+His best-known songs include "I Ain't Marching Anymore", "When I'm Gone", "Changes", "Crucifixion", "Draft Dodger Rag", "Love Me, I'm a Liberal", "Outside of a Small Circle of Friends", "Power and the Glory", "There but for Fortune", and "The War Is Over".